HacKanCuBa/passh/README.md

 Forked from https://git.zx2c4.com/password-store.

+**IMPORTANT NOTE**: this repo is currently deprecated as I will rewrite pass in Rust (eventually), but I have no plans on continuing with this.

 ## About

 This is a very simple password store that encrypts passwords using gpg and places the encrypted password in a directory.
 It can generate new passwords and keep track of old ones.